-- Place Chicken Breasts in Slow Cooker and cover with one can of Coca-Cola.
+- Place Chicken in slow cooker and cover with one can of Coke

-- Shred the Chicken (I recommend using a Kitchen-Aid Mixer), discard the cooking liquid, and return chicken to Slow Cooker.
+- Shred the chicken (I recommend a Kitchen-Aid mixer), discard the cooking liquid, and return chicken to the slow cooker

-- Add one can of Coca-Cola to the shredded Chicken, stir and allow to absorb.
+- Add one can of Coke to the shredded chicken and allow to absorb

-- Then add 2.5 c Barbecue Sauce and an additional can of Coke.
+- Then add barbecue sauce and last can of Coke.
 Stir and heat on low until sauce and chicken is heated throughout

 - Serve on top of corn bread, rolls, tortilla chips, or potato chips.
-Garnish with shredded cheese, onions, and sour cream to taste.
+Top with shredded cheese, onions, and sour cream to taste.